INTERVIEW: Europlan the pioneer of Russia’s car leasing business

 Today these remain the main source of funding: half of the money Europlan needs is raised from bond issues and the other half is from Russian syndicated loans.

-“It was very small in 2004 and it has grown a lot since then, but the penetration is still only about 9,6% (the passenger car segment), compared to the 39% in the EU six biggest countries and 33% in the EU27,” said Mikhailov.
+“It was very small in 2004 and it has grown a lot since then but the penetration is still only about 9.6% (the passenger car segment), compared to the 39% in the EU six biggest countries and 33% in the EU27,” said Mikhailov.
 “There are circa 1.5mn new cars sold every year in Russia.
 That makes the market in the top five in Europe.”

 That is the equivalent of billions of dollars a year spent on cars and trucks and the average growth rate of the market over the last four years has been 24% in ruble terms.

 “In Europe the private leasing to individuals is a big business but in Russia it is still mostly a B2B market.
-SMEs are buying fleets of office cars to motivate their staff or for delivery services,” said Mikhailov.
+SMEs are buying fleets of office cars to motivate their staff or for delivery services, said Mikhailov.
 “The leasing business is still under development.”

 One of the things that frustrates Mikhailov is that Russians still prefer to save up and buy a car outright rather than get the car now with financing and pay it off slowly.
 And when they do finance it, most Russians take an auto loan from a bank.